-All these types of visual content may be used in websites and website templates as distinct elements or various combinations together with text and typography.
+All these types of visual content may be used in websites and website templates as distinct elements or combinations with text and typography.
 Suppose you are not sure that you can make a perfect and harmonious design with top-quality images and proper typography for your website.
-In that case, you should choose one of MotoCMS responsive templates or hire a professional web designer/agency, i.e. Tauranga Web Design.
+In that case, you should choose one of MotoCMS responsive templates or hire a professional web designer/agency, i.e., Tauranga Web Design.

 How Visual Content Influences Human Mind

 Visual elements affect people in both ways – cognitively and emotionally.
 Cognitively a person learns how to interact with some objects, and gets the point of certain information.
 The knowledge and communication skills are improved thanks to visuals.
 Visual content helps people with low literacy to perceive and understand the information they find challenging to read.